Hook and Loop 101: Insights from The Pioneers

 Velcro Companies is all about inspiring creativity and innovation.
 For decades, we’ve partnered with businesses to craft custom solutions.

-Ready for VELCRO® Brand innovations to transform your business?
+Ready to see how hook and loop can transform your business?

 FAQs

-No, NASA did not invent VELCRO® Brand fasteners.
-The VELCRO® Brand was first developed in the 1940s by Swiss engineer Georges de Mestral.
-However, NASA extensively utilized our fasteners to tackle space travel’s unique challenges, like extreme temperatures and zero gravity.
-They used about 3,300 square inches of VELCRO® Brand tape to secure instruments, organize tools and support astronauts.
+No, NASA didn’t invent them.
+VELCRO® Brand fasteners were created in the 1940s by Swiss engineer George de Mestral.
+NASA used them during space missions to handle challenges like extreme temperatures and zero gravity.
+They used about 3,300 square inches of VELCRO® Brand tape to secure tools, organize equipment and support astronauts.

-George De Mestral created the iconic VELCRO® trademark by blending the French words “Velours” (meaning velvet) and “Crochet” (meaning hook).
+George De Mestral created the iconic VELCRO® trademark by combining the French words “Velours” (meaning velvet) and “Crochet” (meaning hook).

-The fuzzy side of our fasteners is the loop side, and the rough side is the hook.
+The fuzzy side is the loop side.
+The rough side is the hook side.

 Over the years, several advancements have been made to our fasteners: